yanghengtang/tp/docs/UserGuide.md

 ## Installing MediConnect

 1. Ensure you have Java `11` or above installed in your Computer.
+If you already have it installed, follow this [guide](https://blog.hubspot.com/website/check-java-verison) to check your Java version.

-If you do not have it installed yet, refer to the following guides based on your operating system:
+    If you do not have it installed yet or your Java version is below `11`, refer to the following guides based on your operating system:

     [Windows](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html#GUID-371F38CC-248F-49EC-BB9C-C37FC89E52A0)